Naturally Relieve COPD Symptoms and Improve Quality of Life

 Although preventable, there is no cure for COPD.
 There are, however, ways to treat COPD to help reduce inflammation and lower mucus production.
 Traditionally, practitioners have long used herbs and plants to do just that.

 A rich, aromatic plant native to Africa, Europe, and Asia, mullein leaf has been used for centuries to treat a wide variety of conditions.
-Traditional practitioners have long used mullein lead to treat inflammatory pulmonary disorders, including chronic cough.
+Traditional practitioners have long used mullein leaf to treat inflammatory pulmonary disorders, including chronic cough.

 Although no human studies have been completed, so far, an initial test-tube study showed potent anti-inflammatory properties.
 In one animal study, researchers found that it has properties to calm spasms, contributing to coughing episodes.
 This same study pinpointed many of the powerful properties in mullein leaf, including saponins, flavonoids, and tannins, which help reduce inflammation.